ThinkDataEd/curriculum/docs/unit2/lesson3.md

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
 Students should calculate the median values for each of their personality color scores.
-They should compare the median values to the mean values (calculated in [Lesson 2](lesson2.md)) and make a decision about the possible shape of the distribution if we were to create a dot plot of the scores.
+They should compare the median values to the mean values (calculated in [Lesson 2](lesson2.md)) and make a decision about the possible shape of the distribution if we were to create a dotplot of the scores.